twist-mods/eco-game-survey-mod/README.md

 # [Eco](https://www.play.eco/) (v9) - Survey Mod (v1.0.0)

 /!\ This project is still in development.

-The first version is not ready for production yet.
+The **v1.0.0** is released.
+I've tested it on my own Eco 9.1 server (name: [FR/EN] Eco World - An Epic Journey)

 This mod works within the chat of the game at the current state.